Virtual Scarsdale Invitational Scarvite

 All online tournaments: If you choose to read any cards, disclosure theory is a TKO.
 You must send all your case evidence in card form with reasonable context and proper cites to the email chain before you read case.

 I care very little about what your evidence says, and I won't read ev unless you tell me to.
 In fact, I would love a round in which neither team reads any evidence.
-However, teams seem to be obsessive about evidence-calling, and in this online format, in-round evidence exchange is incredibly clunky and results in a colossal waste of time.
+However, teams seem to be obsessive about evidence-calling, and in this online format, in-round evidence exchange results in a colossal waste of time.
 Just get it over with before the round.
 I don't particularly care if you post it on the wiki, and it's fine if you paraphrase your cards in the speech, but the other team needs to be able to read your evidence quickly and readily without wasting everyone else's time while stealing prep time and pretending the email hasn't arrived.

 Hi, I am a parent judge, so please speak slowly and clearly!
 I have judged many pf rounds before, but I am still definitely not a flow judge.
 In round, make sure that you're using logic to explain your arguments thoroughly as well.
 If you see me writing, don't take it seriously, I am just taking notes.
 Don't be rude and have fun!